Ahmad Bhari Abd Rahman

 Ahmad Bhari Abd Rahman is a Malaysian politician who served as Member of the Selangor State Legislative Assembly (MLA) for Taman Templer from March 2004 to March 2008, Selayang Baharu from April 1995 to March 2004 and Gombak Setia from October 1990 to April 1995.
 He is a member of United Malays National Organisation (UMNO), a component party of Barisan Nasional (BN).

-Ahmad Bhari had served as Chariman of the Gombak Petaling Area Farmers Organization from 2016 to 2019 and Members of the Board of the Farmers Organization term 2021 to 2024.
+Ahmad Bhari had served as Chairman of the Gombak Petaling Area Farmers Organization from 2016 to 2019 and Members of the Board of the Farmers Organization term 2021 to 2024.